-TRAVEL – DOMESTIC Total: $5,000
+TRAVEL – DOMESTIC Total: $10,000

-Travel funds include support for both the PI and graduate student to participate in one annual remote sensing or global change conference per year.
-Funds are requested in Years 1 and 2 for the graduate student to attend the ASLO Aquatic Sciences Meeting in Years 1 and 2 and for the PI to attend the 2019 Group for High Resolution Sea Surface Temperature (GHRSST) meeting in Years 1 and 2
+Travel funds for Year 1 include support for both the PI and graduate student to participate in one annual remote sensing or global change conference per year.
+Funds are requested in Year 1 for the graduate student to attend the ASLO Aquatic Sciences Meeting and for the PI to attend the 2019 Group for High Resolution Sea Surface Temperature (GHRSST) meeting in Year-.

+Year 1: